 You only need to know a handful of simple psychological concepts to be able to craft compelling, effective copy.

-With that in mind, I'm going to briefly cover the 6 principles of persuasion that Cialdini talks about in his acclaimed book and give you some examples of how they play out in business.
+With that in mind, we're going to briefly cover the 6 principles of persuasion that Cialdini talks about in his acclaimed book and hand over some examples of how they play out in modern business.

 In no particular order, here are Cialdini's 6 principles of persuasion: